tdeslauriers/thylacine/README.md

 ## Why

-Automating a chore.
-The challenge of backing up data goes well beyond "copy the bytes."
-There is atomicity, interrupted runs, renames, symlinks, permissions, and knowing what changed without reading everything. `thylacine` is a learning project to work through those problems directly.
+Automating a chore and a backing up data has some interesting learning challenges to work thru like atomicity, interrupted runs, renames, symlinks, permissions, and knowing what changed without reading everything.

 ## Design